Hobo-Hilly/SecurityPlus/Cryptography/IPsec/README.md

 * IP Sec Components - Phase 1 SA **\(two slides\)**
 - There is NO Sensitive information going anywhere right meow.
-- This phase is simply a negotiation the defines...
+- This phase is simply a negotiation that defines...
     1. What the key exchange method is going to be (Which diffie hellman method are you going to use)
     2. Authentication Method two options (PSK Pre Shared Key aka Password || Certificates )
-    - Passphrases aren't quite as secure as a certificate, so if you're going to go through the process of setting up an IP SEK VPN, chances are going to be using a certificate, but understand that you could use a pre shared key as well
+    - Passphrases aren't quite as secure as a certificate, so if you're going to go through the process of setting up an IPSEC VPN, chances are you're going to be using a certificate, but understand that you could use a (PSK) pre shared key as well
     - Remember the Diffie Hellman key exchange?
-The higher the group number, the more the stronger it is
+The higher the group number, the stronger it is
     3. Encryption (AES, 3DES, DES)
     4. Session Duration
     - part of the session duration is defined before we start communicating and when that session is done Ipsec will tear the tunnel down
     EX:  If I capture information and I try to replay it to Dan when he's had an IPsec communication, let's say between him and an end point.
 Problem is.
 That session is tore down.
 That's not going to be trusted, so we also do session duration.
-That is the phase One security Association
+That is phase One (SA) Security Association

                                  At this point it is just defining traffic management to set up